AlexanderMann/alexandermann.github.io/a/cookclub/chow-chow-salad-dressing.md

 ## Ingredients

 > Ratios that follow are really rough, this is honestly just guess/check and to taste.
-Mayve I'll update this again someday 🤷‍♂️
+Maybe I'll update this again someday 🤷‍♂️

 - 1/2 part: Mustard (Stadium Yellow mustard works great)
 - 1/2 part: Agave syrup/honey